jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 - the options for node `X` are expressed in a set of final nodes derived from `X`, so that `X` becomes an intermediate node.
 This can only be done for one field of node `X`.
 For example, consider nodes `Signed` and `Unsigned`, which both derive from the original node `Integral`, and indicate signedness.
 For a pattern in which an integral type can be signed or unsigned, `Integral` is the appropriate wildcard. `Signed` or `Unsigned` are used when the signedness matters.

 - a new hierarchy of nodes under a new intermediate `Y` is created, and the original node `X` contains a pointer to `Y` in place of the original field.
 This may be applied to any field of any given `X`.
-For example `Public`, `Private` and `Protected` are all subclasses of `AccessSpec`, and the `Definition` node points to `AccessSpec`.
+For example `Public`, `Private` and `Protected` are all subcategories of `AccessSpec`, and the `Definition` node points to `AccessSpec`.

 In fact, this policy leads most nodes to contain only singulars, collections and sequences.
 Only a small number of nodes contain other data types such as int, string etc that cannot be accommodated topologically.
 This is termed a topologically-oriented tree and is a reasonably consistent canonical form for program elements.